jamespole/cellsites/nz/auk/devonport-takapuna/index.md

 Telecom panel antennas on the top.
 Their green equipment shelter can barely be seen directly behind the tower.
 Woosh antennas below.
 Woosh's dish antenna (just below their panel antennas) is a microwave link to the [Pupuke Road](../kaipatiki/pupuke-road) cell site.
 Their cream coloured equipment cabinet is to the right.

+This is one of two Woosh Wireless cell sites co-located on a Telecom tower—the other being [Mozeley Avenue](./devonport#mozeley-avenue).

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Devonport-Takapuna/20120206-123916.jpg)

 ---